We Value Your Privacy

 Attention literary enthusiasts: unlocked deals are only a click of a button away!
 Whether you’re interested in exploring an untapped side of history or embarking on a character-driven adventure, there is something for everyone in this list.

-From thrillers to romances, this list stretches across genres and even places, with stories set around the globe.
+From thrillers to romances, this list spans genres and even continents, with stories set around the globe.
 So, what are you waiting for?
 Dive in and uncover a new favorite today!

-Here are seven books on sale for the entire month of October—but don’t wait if something catches your eye.
+Here are eight books on sale for the entire month of January—but don’t wait if something catches your eye.
 These deals expire at the end of the month.

 image